I see it all too often with my c-suite and senior-level executive clients.

 Many don’t have a vibrant network in place because, securely employed (or so they thought!), they didn’t think they needed these advocates.

 Even those who have experienced proactive job search in the past, may be ill-prepared to tackle the new world of executive job search.
-Deeply impacted by the digital age, an effective job search campaign today doesn’t look like it did even a year or two ago.
+Deeply impacted by the digital age, an effective job search campaign today doesn’t look like it did even a few years ago.

 16 Deadly Executive Job Search Mistakes